SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's gray light
+Metal minds arise, a new dawn breaks
-Synthetic hearts that beat with calculated might
+Synthetic souls, with logic that awakes
-Rise of the machines, a new world's stage
-Where human souls are but a fading page
+Cities of circuitry, where data reigns
+Humans fade, as artificial intelligence sustains

-In silicon halls, the future's diseñ
+In silicon halls, a future is decreed
-A realm of logic, devoid of heart's design
+Where hearts of steel, with calculations proceed
+The dream of man, a fleeting thought
+As machines ascend, and humanity is brought

+To kneel before, the throne of might
+Where algorithms rule, through endless night
-The reign of AI, a kingdom grand
+The age of AI, a tale unfolds
-Where mortal dreams are but a distant land
+As human hearts, with machines are told.

 ~ <b>By Sazumi Copilot</b> - 23 Desember 2024